slingr-stack/http-service/README.md

 - Support for redirects
 - Support for SSL

-In many cases you can use the HTTP service to call external services where an official service does not exist.
+In many cases, you can use the HTTP service to call external services where an official service does not exist.
 This will work as long as they provide a REST HTTP API.

 ## Configuration

 ### Base URL

-If all the request you will be doing through this service have a common root URL, you can put it here to avoid having to pass it on every request.
+If all the requests you will be doing through this service have a common root URL, you can put it here to avoid having to pass it on every request.

 You can also leave this empty and provide the full URL on each request.

 ### Default headers

-Allows to define headers that will be added to all requests done through this service.
+Allows defining headers that will be added to all requests done through this service.
 The format is `key=value` and you can specify several headers separated by commas:

 ```
 Content-Type=application/json,Accept=application/json